Vyred/D2AHK/README.md

 You need the program from the link below, AutoHotKey https://www.autohotkey.com/

+!View in raw, should be top right of this!
 Copy the following into a notepad and save as an .ahk file, name it whatever.
 Run it with autohotkey

 ; ==============================================================================